 In 2005, Davy won a job to be a professional musician with the United States Naval Academy Band as a trumpet instrumentalist.
 The only problem was that he was 250 pounds and didn’t meet the Navy’s weight standards.
-Davy started running, dieting and working with a trainer which resulted in me losing 75 pounds in a couple of months just to get into the Navy.
-After arriving in Annapolis and doing some running events, a friend talked me into doing the Annapolis Triathlon.
-Luckily, he fell in love with the multisport lifestyle and has been hooked ever since.
+Davy started running, dieting and working with a trainer which resulted in him losing 75 pounds in a couple of months just to get into the Navy.
+After arriving in Annapolis and doing some running events, a friend talked him into doing the Annapolis Triathlon.
+Luckily, he fell in love with the multi-sport lifestyle and has been hooked ever since.

 Davy is very passionate about encouraging others to get active.
-Besides being a Nation’s Triathlon ambassador he is also a Ragnar Ambassador.
+Besides being a Nation’s Triathlon ambassador he is also a Ragnar Ambassador and serves on the board of directors of the Annapolis Triathlon Club.
 He feels that anyone can accomplish their goals and hopes to be there to encourage, inspire and help anyone and everyone along the way.

 Lyle’s racing career started back in middle school with local track and field competitions.
 This continued through high school where he was a multiple sport athlete.
 He was an all-conference cross country and track and field runner, and did swimming and diving in the off season to stay fit.
 He participated in his first triathlon back in the summer of 1996.
 He was excited about the sport, but with limited exposure did not follow through with it.

 In late summer of 2008, he was reintroduced to the triathlon scene when his sister was looking for an athletic challenge.
 He enjoyed the experience so much he hasn’t looked back.
 Since then he has competed in events from sprint triathlons up to half-Ironman competitions.
 He looks to continue adding endurance races to his resume with possibly completing his first Ironman in the near future.